apache/buildstream/doc/source/format_declaring.rst

      LD_LIBRARY_PATH: /some/custom/path

-Environment variables can be set to literal values here, these environment variables will be effective in the :mod:`Sandbox <buildstream.sandbox>` where build instructions are run for this element.
+Environment variables can be set to literal values here, these environment variables will be effective in the :mod:`Sandbox <buildstream2.sandbox>` where build instructions are run for this element.